dustinmoris/DustedCodes/src/DustedCodes/BlogPosts/2021_05_24-dotnet-basics.md

 ### SDK and Runtime (CLR)

 Software programmers write applications with the help of very high level languages which have human readable constructs such as `if`, `else`, `return`, `while`, `foreach`, `public`, `private` and so on.
-Of course this is not how a binary machine works and therefore every application code which was written in a high level programming language must get translated into native machine code at some stage in its life.
+Of course this is not how a binary machine works and therefore every application code which was written in a high level programming language must get translated into native machine code at some point in time.
 We can broadly characterise a programming language into "**compiled**" and "**interpreted**" languages and "**managed**" and "**unmanaged**" code.

 #### Compiled vs. Interpreted